mchmarny/disco/README.md

 ## Why

 It's easy to end up with a large number of containerized workloads across many GCP projects and regions: Cloud Run, GKE, or even Cloud Functions (yes, those end up running as a container too).
 You can scan these containers in Artifact Registry using [Container Analysis](https://cloud.google.com/container-analysis/docs/container-analysis) service, but currently it only [covers base OS](https://cloud.google.com/container-analysis/docs/os-overview).
 It's also not easy to know which of these images (and which versions) are actually being used in active services.
-Services like Cloud Run also support [multiple revisions](https://cloud.google.com/run/docs/managing/revisions), each potentially using a different version of an image.
+Services like Cloud Run also support [multiple revisions](https://cloud.google.com/run/docs/managing/revisions), each potentially using a different version of an image, so identifying container images currently underpinning your services can get complicated.

-`disco` provides an easy way to `disco`ver which of these container images are currently deployed.
-And, if one of the supported open source scanners is installed, `disco` automatically scans these images for any vulnerabilities, or lists the types of licenses used in those images.
+`disco` provides an easy way to `disco`ver which of these container images are currently deployed, and automates the vulnerability/license scanning.

 ## Install

 You can use `disco` either as CLI or Service.
-You can find information on how to install `disco` in either of these formats using the following links:
+Find information on how to install `disco` in either of these options using the following links:

 * [CLI](CLI.md) - Available via the most common distribution methods (Homebrew, RPM, DEB, Go, Binary etc).
 * [Service](SERVICE.md) - Deploys as a Cloud Run service via Terraform.